nicholasyager/september/README.md

 ## System overview

-This system is composed of # parts.
+This system is composed of 5 parts:

 1. Pedestrian detection: A Haars cassade classifier is used to detect pedestrians in a frame.
 2. Facial recognition: Using a bounding box around the pedestrian, a Haars